-The odds of surviving a head-on collision with a pick-truck while driving a motorcycle are not in favor of the motorcyclists, but I was lucky enough to walk away from such an accident in the North of the Thailand back in 1990.
+The odds of surviving a head-on collision with a pick-truck while driving a motorcycle are not in favor of the motorcyclists, but I was lucky enough to walk away from such an accident in the Golden triangle of the Thailand back in 1990.

-This relief wore off with the painkillers in Chiangmai Mai.
+The hospital painkillers wore off that evening.
 My forearm was protected by a heavy plaster cast, yet every movement zapped a pulse of pain through my body like a disco strobe.
 Beer offered no relief.
-I need something stronger and walked from Top North Inn to the pharmacy by the Eastern Gate, praying for sympathy from the old Chinese druggist.
+I need something stronger and walked to the pharmacy by the Eastern Gate, praying for sympathy from the old Chinese druggist.

 He wasn't a man to say 'yes' easy.